zenphantom/ml-git/docs/first_project.md

 ## <a name="initial-config"> Initial configuration of ml-git</a> ##

-Make sure you have created your own git repository for dataset metadata and a S3 bucket or a MinIO server for the dataset actual data.
+Make sure you have created your own [git repository (more information)](#git_use) for dataset metadata and a S3 bucket or a MinIO server for the dataset actual data.

 After that, create a ml-git project.
 To do this, use the following commands (note that 'dataset-ex' is the project name used as example):

 ```
 $ mkdir dataset-ex && cd dataset-ex (or clone an existing repo from Github or Github Enterprise)
-$ ml-git init
+$ ml-git repository init
 ```

 Now we need to configure our project with the remote configurations.
 This section is divided into two parts according to the storage: [Setting up a ml-git project with S3](#config-s3) and [Setting up a ml-git project with MinIO](#config-minio).